NicoHood/IRLremote/Readme.md

 ============

 **The idea is: minimal implementation with maximal recognition.
-You can decode more than one protocol at the same time.**
+You can still decode more than one protocol at the same time.**

-The trick is to only check the border between logical zero and one to terminate space/mark and rely on the lead/length/checksum as error correction.
+The trick is to only check the border between logical zero and logical one to terminate space/mark and rely on the lead/length/checksum as error correction.
 Lets say a logical 0 is 500ms and 1 is 1000ms.
 Then the border would be 750ms to get maximum recognition instead of using just 10%.